BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 And that's it!
 Now you are much less likely to encounter any Cryptobros in the wild~ ♥

-Keep in mind that Red Block does not like to block more than 500 people at once to help protect your account from Twitter's anti-bot measures.
-You will likely need to click the reset button a few times and rerun the tool to get around the protection measure.

 ### Please ensure that you have a valid number or email attached to your Twitter account in case it is locked by Twitter at any point during this process.